sourcegraph/docs.sourcegraph.com/README.md

 ### How docsite accesses documentation content

-The [`docsite.json`](docsite.json) file expects documentation to be in [`../sourcegraph/doc`](https://github.com/sourcegraph/sourcegraph/tree/master/doc), which is assumed to be in your local clone of [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph)).
-It should be a sibling of the `docs.sourcegraph.com` local clone.
+The [`docsite.json`](docsite.json) file expects documentation to be in [`../sourcegraph/doc`](https://github.com/sourcegraph/sourcegraph/tree/master/doc), which is assumed to be in your local clone of [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph).
+In other words, the `sourcegraph` local clone should be a sibling of the `docs.sourcegraph.com` local clone.

 ## Running the docsite server

-- To run the docsite server:
+To run the docsite server:

 ```shell
 docsite serve